Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 You know that saying “go where the locals are eating“?
 That’s exactly what I did when visiting this spot!

 I’m glad I did just that!
-The steaming bowl came to my table, and my nose got a rush of fresh onions and beefy broth fragrant, the pho here was very tasty!
+The steaming bowl came to my table, and my nose got a rush of fresh onions and beefy broth, fragrant.
+The pho here was very tasty!

 Phở Thìn